Interactive Gospel

 I'm saying it is about wanting to be with God.
 The Bible talks about this in various ways.
 It talks about being part of God's family, being accepted, being set free, being made a whole person, and so on.
 They are all pictures, images, trying to put into words something that cannot be put into words.
 They are all about a relationship with God, and you cannot fully capture what any relationship means to you, or what it involves.

-The basic question is: do you want to be with Him, do you want to be on His side?
-If you are not certain that He exists (and, to be quite honest, that is where most 'believers' are much of the time, if they are honest!) - then, IF He exists, would you want to be with Him?
+The basic question is: do you want to be with Him?
+To put it slightly differently, whose side are you on?
+If you are not certain that He exists (and, to be quite honest, that is the experience of most believers for much of the time) - then, IF He exists, would you want to be with Him?

 So - to answer your question.
 The person who loves and helps other people all his life is a better person than one who is selfish and hurts other people all the time.
 But both of them get what they want: to be with God, or to be without Him.